bmarsh9/agent7/README.md

 + The default `Site Key` is `737e079a-6170-4aae-91a6-60aca1f213aa`.
 Please change this in the `app/local_settings.py` file.
 + By default, the agent does NOT verify the server certificate before sending the data via TLS.
 + By default, Nginx (which fronts the app) uses a preconfigured private/public key for TLS.
 + Data is not currently compressed before being sent from agent -> server (though this is a new feature being added)
++ RabbitMQ default user/pass is Admin:Admin and only listens on localhost.
+Traffic is unencrypted.